The Printing Press Revolution That Changed Everything

 What Is the Increased Demand for Books During the 1500s

-The 1500s marked a central moment in European history, driven by the rapid spread of printing technology and an explosion of intellectual curiosity.
+The 1500s marked a important moment in European history, driven by the rapid spread of printing technology and an explosion of intellectual curiosity.
 What exactly does "increased demand for books" mean in this context?

 The Printing Press as a Catalyst

 Johannes Gutenberg’s invention in the 1440s had matured by the 1500s.
-And where once scribes copied manuscripts by hand—slow, expensive, and error-prone—printers could churn out hundreds of copies in the time it took a scribe to make one.
+Where once scribes copied manuscripts by hand—slow, expensive, and error-prone—printers could churn out hundreds of copies in the time it took a scribe to make one.
 The first book printed in Europe, the Gutenberg Bible, had been a luxury.
 By the 1500s, printers were producing Bibles, classical texts, scientific treatises, and pamphlets in vast quantities.

 Religious and Political Upheaval